Iowa Mesothelioma Verdicts and Settlements

 Iowa’s elevated mesothelioma rate, roughly twice the national average, has produced a substantial body of litigation.
-The state’s concentration of manufacturing plants, meatpacking facilities, and agricultural equipment factories created exposure pathways involving products from dozens of manufacturers, making multi-defendant cases standard.
+The state’s concentration of manufacturing plants, meatpacking facilities, and agricultural equipment factories created exposure pathways involving products from multiple manufacturers, making multi-defendant cases standard.

 Notable Iowa Outcomes